Wapity/DeepBIM/Model/Prediction_deep_learning/README.md

 * CPU

 ## Commands
-To train :
+To train and test :

 python train.py

 To predict new heating and cooling by loading the best model :

 Put the new parameters in bim_prediction.csv

 Run: